-- (b) An Employee over 45 years of age is entitled to 1 extra weeks' notice if the Employee has completed at least 2 years of continuous service. - (c) Casual Employees are to be given notice to the end of their current shift worked.
+- (b) An Employee over 45 years of age is entitled to 1 extra weeks' notice if the Employee has completed at least 2 years of continuous service. - (c) The Employer may make payment in lieu of the notice periods prescribed in 13.1(a) and/or 13.1(b). - (d) Casual Employees are to be given notice to the end of their current shift worked.